 Also known as: Augmentation mentoplasty and Genioplasty

 - A cut is made, either inside the mouth or outside under the chin.
-A pocket is created in front of the chin bone and under the muscles, and the implant is placed inside.
+A pocket is created in front of the chin bone and under the muscles.
+The implant is placed inside.

 - The implant is usually attached to the bone with sutures or screws.

 - Sutures are used to close the surgical cut.
-When the cut is inside the mouth, the scar is barely visible.
+When the cut is inside the mouth, the scar can barely be seen.

 - You will likely be under general anesthesia.

-- The surgeon will make a cut inside the mouth along the lower gum.
+- The surgeon will make a cut inside your mouth along the lower gum.
 This gives the surgeon access to the chin bone.

 - The cut is closed with stitches and a bandage is applied.
-Because the surgery is performed inside the mouth, you will not see any scars.
+Because the surgery is performed inside your mouth, you will not see any scars.

-- The procedure takes less than an hour to approximately 3 hours.
+- The procedure takes between 1 and 3 hours.

 - Movement of the implant